 Santa Monica State Beach

 Just west of Los Angeles, Santa Monica Beach offers visitors sandy shores, a bike path, and easy access to shopping downtown.
 The Santa Monica Pier is home to an amusement park and an aquarium, so it’s the perfect place for a day of family fun in the sun.
+Check out our guide to the best things to do in Santa Monica.

 Santa Monica Beach is among the most popular LA area beaches for beach volleyball and biking, and even has gymnastic equipment right on the beach.
 Test your skills on ropes or rings while enjoying the fresh ocean air!